nicktantk/tp/docs/UserGuide.md

 **Expected output:**

-- `Upcoming bookings sorted by date time.`
+- Success Message: `Upcoming bookings sorted by date time.`
 - UI updates booking list and sorts it by upcoming date-time

 > ⚠️ **Warning:** sortbooking sorts all upcoming bookings only, bookings that have passed will not appear in the booking